ArshamEbr/Muxless-GPU-Passthrough/README.md

 heres an example of my bios: https://download.lenovo.com/bsco/index.html#/textsimulator/IdeaPad%203-15ITL6%20(82H8)

-Note: 'You don't need your CPU to nither sr-iov nor Gvt-g My CPU is and 11th gen Intel and it doesn't support both LOL'
+Note: 'You don't need your CPU to support nither sr-iov nor Gvt-g My CPU is and 11th gen Intel and it doesn't support both ```LOL```

 # 2. Iommu checking via the command `lspci -nnk` like this: